 $ tar zxvf /Distrib/GT.M/gtm_V63002_linux_i586_pro.tar.gz -C /temporary/directory

-The name of the device and the tar options may vary from system to system.
+The name of the device and the tar options may vary from system to system. |

 The GT.M distribution contains various GT.M system administration scripts.
 These include:

-gtmbase An example to set up a default user environment.
+configure to install GT.M gtm sets a default user environment and starts GT.M. gtmbase An example to set up a default user environment.

 Note that gtmbase is simply an example of the type of script you can develop.
 Do not use it as is.

-For more information on using gtmbase and other scripts, refer to Chapter 3: “Basic Operations.
+For more information on using gtmbase and other scripts, refer to Chapter 3: “Basic Operations”.

 To start the GT.M installation procedure, change to the temporary directory and execute the configure script:

-#cd /temporary/directory
+#cd /temporary/directory #./configure

 The configure script displays a message like the following:

-GT.M Configuration Script Copyright 2009, 2017 Fidelity Information Services, Inc. Use of this
+GT.M Configuration Script GT.M Configuration Script Copyright 2009, 2017 Fidelity Information Services, Inc. Use of this software is restricted by the provisions of your license agreement.
+What user account should own the files? (bin)

-Enter the name of the user who should own GT.M distribution files.
-The default is bin.
+.
 If there is no user with the name bin, the configure script asks for an alternate user who should own GT.M distribution files.

 What group should own the files? (bin)